plotly/plotly.github.io/_posts/financial/2017-03-08-OHLC-Chart.md

  - title: Style a Chart
    sub-steps:
     - copy: "Plotly 2.0 allows you to style the traces, layout, annotations, axes, legend, and more.
 To start customizing, click on STYLE on the left-hand side."
-    - copy: "To change the line color, fill color, or line thickness for either increasing or decreasing values, click on ‘Traces’ under the same STYLE tab.
+    - copy: "To change the line color, fill color, or line thickness for either increasing or decreasing values, click on ‘Traces’ under the STYLE tab.
 Note that certain colors and typeface are only available with a PRO subscription.
 Click [here](https://plot.ly/products/cloud/) to upgrade!"
       img: "![Color panel](../static/images/make-a-ohlc/trace-colors.png)"

     - copy: "To add or change the title, simply click the title on the plot and an editable text box will appear.
 Alternatively, you can select ‘Layout’ under the STYLE tab and then select ‘Title and Fonts’.
 Here, you ought to see a text box where you can add, or edit, the title.
 Additionally, you can customise the text by changing the typeface, size, color, or write in HTML or even LaTeX."
       img: "![Title](../static/images/make-a-ohlc/titles.png)"

     - copy: "In Plotly 2,0 you can customise the legend’s text, position, orientation, color, and visibility.
 For this tutorial we will edit the text, change the orientation, and legend position.
 Again, under the STYLE tab select ‘Legend’, which will then open the legend panel.
 Here, we will change the orientation and position in 3 stages.
-(1) Under the title orientation click the ‘Horizontal’ button; (2) Below the title Positioning enter the X Position as 0.5 and the Y Position as 1; (3) Click the setting icon located next the title Positioning and select ‘Center’ to set the x position coordinate as the center of the legend text.
-Lastly, to edit the text, simply click the legend text in the plot (similar to editing the pot title) and an editable text box will appear."
+(1) Under the title orientation click the ‘Horizontal’ button; (2) Below the title 'Positioning' enter the 'X Position' as 0.5 and the 'Y Position' as 1; (3) Click the setting icon located next the title 'Positioning' and select ‘Center’ to set the x position coordinate as the center of the legend text.
+Lastly, to edit the text, simply click the legend text in the plot and an editable text box will appear (similar to editing the plot title)."
-    - copy: "The next few features are somewhat unique to financial charts, well at least time series data.
-You have the option of using either, both, or neither"
       img: "![Legend](../static/images/make-a-ohlc/legend.png)"

+    - copy: "The next few features are somewhat unique to financial charts.
+You have the option of using either, both, or neither."
     - copy: "Like previously, under the STYLE tab select ‘Axes, which will open multiple panel options; then ‘Range Slider’.
 Here you have the option toggle visibility, make adjustments to height, border width, and background or border color.
 For this tutorial, we have left all setting to default."
     - copy: "It is also important to note, that you can control the range slider by simply clicking and dragging the cursor from either end."
       img: "![Range Slider](../static/images/make-a-ohlc/rangeslider.png)"